-April 2021: Ishaan participated (virtually) in action discussions at the Untied Nation’s Economic and Social Council Youth Forum 2021.
+April 2021: Stolen Dreams UK participated (virtually) in action discussions at the Untied Nation’s Economic and Social Council Youth Forum 2021.

-March 2021: Ishaan actively participated (virtually) in the Untied Nation’s Generation Equality Forum 2021 (Mexico City).
+March 2021: Stolen Dreams UK actively participated (virtually) in the Untied Nation’s Generation Equality Forum 2021 (Mexico City).

 March 2021: Ishaan spoke at two Untied Nation’s 65th Commission on the Status of Women events.
 The first was at a side event with Mentor USA about tackling modern slavery through prevention, protection, non-punishment principle, prosecution and partnership.
 At the second event, an ‘Anti-Human Trafficking Conversation Circle‘ with NGO CSW New York, Ishaan shared his experiences as a youth anti-slavery activists and how young people play a part in ending exploitation in all its forms.

-March 2021: Ishaan was accepted as a UN Women UK Delegate for the Untied Nation’s 65th Commission on the Status of Women.
+March 2021: Stolen Dreams UK was accepted as a UN Women UK Delegate for the Untied Nation’s 65th Commission on the Status of Women.

-March 2021: Participated in Freedom United’s Campaign against organ trafficking and forced organ harvesting.
+March 2021: Stolen Dreams UK partnered with Freedom United in a campaign against organ trafficking and forced organ harvesting.
 To view the campaign / petition, click here.

-January 2021: Our Founder, Ishaan, was interviewed for the ‘Human’ Edition of the AwareNow Magazine (by Awareness Ties).
+January 2021: Stolen Dreams UK was featured in the ‘Human’ Edition of the AwareNow Magazine (by Awareness Ties).
 Click here to read Ishaan’s feature in full.

-January 2021: Stolen Dreams was interviewed by Youth for Positive Change.
+January 2021: Stolen Dreams UK was featured by Youth for Positive Change.
 Their mission is to recognise and celebrate the positive steps young people are taking to make our world a better place.

-December 2020: Stolen Dreams joins the Coalition to End Uyghur Forced Labour.
+December 2020: Stolen Dreams UK joins the Coalition to End Uyghur Forced Labour.

-December 2020: Ishaan became an official member of the London Youth Assembly.
+December 2020: Ishaan was elected as a Member of the London Youth Assembly.